-Similarly, a Grave Robber will excel at manual labour, may have a (very) basic understanding of anatomy, and is likely to be connected to a range of interesting individuals.
+Similarly, a Grave Robber excels at manual labour, might have a (very) basic understanding of anatomy, and is likely to be connected to a range of interesting individuals.

 Referees should be generous in such regards.
 When the relevance of a Career Specialism to a certain task is slightly tenuous, allow the roll albeit with a suitable Difficulty Modifier.